The Tree

 But it is permanently changed in three ways:

 THE CARVING: A CMYK symbol is carved into the burned bark.
 Not text.
 Not words.
 A shape from the CMYK system that means defiance.
 It glows faintly — a low warm pulse — always.
 The glow is powered by Zaro's defiance and the Seed Core in the roots beneath.
 The carving never fades.
 It is part of the tree now.
-Every character who sees the tree after Chapter 5 sees that symbol.
+Every character who sees the tree after the breach sees that symbol.

 Recovery reads TOP-DOWN on the tree like a chart:

-• TOP BRANCHES (least damaged): Recover first.
+- TOP BRANCHES (least damaged): Recover first.
 Fruits turn from dark to amber to warm gold within days.
 These were furthest from the flames.

-• MIDDLE BRANCHES: Recover over weeks.
+- MIDDLE BRANCHES: Recover over weeks.
 Fruits shift slowly — black → dark amber → amber → gold.
 The healing is visible but takes time.

-• BOTTOM BRANCHES (most damaged, closest to fire): Recover LAST.
+- BOTTOM BRANCHES (most damaged, closest to fire): Recover LAST.
 These fruits hung by a thread.
 Nearly dead.
 They are the final indicator that the tree is truly coming back.
 When the bottom fruits finally glow gold again, the recovery is complete.

 What feeds the recovery:

-1. ZARO'S WARMTH — he pours Yellow Prime energy into the tree daily.
+- ZARO'S WARMTH — he pours Yellow Prime energy into the tree daily.
 Patient, stubborn, expensive care.
 It costs him stamina every time.
 He does it anyway.
 One fruit at a time.

 The recovery is not a moment.
 It is a PROCESS.
 Weeks of feeding, caring, watching.
 The tree does not snap back.
 It EARNS its way back, fruit by fruit, branch by branch, bottom to top.
 The same way you rebuild anything real.